mikeathers/clubwoof/README.md

 <br>
 build will trigger and deploy our stacks.

-However, we first need deploy the stacks to AWS so they have been created/initialised.
+However, we first need deploy the stacks to AWS, so they have been created/initialised.<br>

 Run the following scripts:
 ```bash